Equality and Diversity

 Athena SWAN promotes gender equality in representation, career progression and the work environment.
 The School and its Athena SWAN Gender Equality Committee actively work to ensure students feel supported within HAPP, through regular research and social events, the Personal Tutor System, Peer Mentoring, the Staff Student Consultative Committee, and the SWAN Student Forum.
 The School has a SWAN Charter and guides on harassment for students and staff that feed into the university policies.
 All guides are available on the student and staff SharePoint sites.
 For assistance or advice, staff or students can speak in confidence to the lead SWAN Champion Professor Diane Urquhart, SWAN Co-Champion Dr Elodie Fabre, or the Head of School Professor Alister Miskimmon.

-We currently hold two Athena SWAN Bronze awards and have an active SWAN committee, from post-doctoral researchers to professors, and students from undergraduate level through to PhD.
+We currently hold an Athena SWAN Bronze award and have an active SWAN committee, from post-doctoral researchers to professors, and students from undergraduate level through to PhD.
 The SWAN Committee and our SWAN champions work to improve the inclusive culture of the school and to implement the diverse actions on our SWAN Action Plan.
-Two Athena SWAN Bronze Awards
+Athena SWAN Bronze Award

 View all members of the HAPP Athena SWAN Committee